Legislative basis for the notifiable diseases

 Obligation to notify suspicion of animal diseases

-Effective surveillance for clinical diseases is required for early detection of disease outbreaks.
-According to the Animal Health Act, any farmer is obliged to call a veterinarian right away, if he suspects a notifiable disease.
-The veterinarian must immediately notify the regional Veterinary Control Office (VCO) of the DVFA, if he suspects a disease on list 1.
-A veterinary officer from the VCO will inspect the herd within a specified number of hours (three or five hours depending on whether the suspicion is raised at a slaughterhouse or a farm) and make a report to the DVFA on the suspected case.
-If the veterinary officer cannot rule out the suspicion of a list 1 disease, official restrictions are imposed on the herd, and test material is collected and dispatched to the National Veterinary Institute at the Technical University of Denmark.
+Effective surveillance for clinical signs of contagious diseases is required for early detection of disease outbreaks.
+According to the Animal Health Act, all farmers are obliged to call a veterinarian right away in case of suspicion of a notifiable disease.
+If the veterinarian suspects a list 1 disease, the veterinarian must immediately notify the relevant Veterinary Inspection Unit (VIU) of the DVFA.
+A veterinary officer from the VIU will inspect the herd within a specified number of hours (three or five hours depending on whether the suspicion has arisen in a slaughterhouse or at a farm) and make a report to the DVFA on the suspected case.
+If the veterinary officer cannot rule out the suspicion of a list 1 disease, official restrictions are imposed on the herd, and test material is collected and dispatched to the National Reference Laboratory.

-As a second line of defence, official veterinarians are responsible for inspecting all animals at shows and assembly centres (whether for production, slaughter or export).
-Also the ante-mortem and post-mortem inspections at slaughterhouses are an important part of the surveillance system.
+As a second line of defence, official veterinarians are responsible for inspecting all animals at shows as well as animals intended for production, slaughter or export at assembly centres and animals intended for export directly from the herd premises.
+Also ante-mortem inspection and post-mortem examination at slaughterhouses are important elements of the surveillance system.

 Handling of suspected cases